mthuurne/retroasm/docs/instruction-set.md

     def u8 V = a

 As the name implies, constants are immutable.
+While it is allowed to attempt to write a value to a constant, doing so will not change the constant's value.
+The reason for allowing writes to constants is that it can be useful to have a concatenated reference that is part writable and part read-only.

-The expression value is evaluated when the constant is defined, so in the example above `V` represents the value of the `a` register at the time that control reaches the `def` statement.
+A constant's value is evaluated when that constant is defined, so in the example above `V` represents the value of the `a` register at the time that control reaches the `def` statement.

 ### References